 If the BSC, or substantially all of its assets, were acquired, or in the unlikely event that the BSC goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
 You acknowledge that such transfers may occur, and that any acquirer of the BSC may continue to use your personal information as set forth in this policy.

-To receive accreditation from attending a congress the BSC uses your name, email and RIZIV/INAMI number to uniquely identify your attendance at sessions .
+To receive accreditation from attending a congress the BSC uses your name, email and RIZIV/INAMI number to uniquely identify your attendance at sessions.
 If the congress is a virtual event this information is passed over to the congress portal when you click on the “Enter the Congress” button.
-For on-site events this information is collected by scanning your congress badge.
+For on-site events the badge number is used as the link to your name/email.

 Terms and Conditions of Sale